jajunk/LightHouseLinuxMasterMDFiles/contributing-guidelines.md

 - `invalid` - Doesn't seem right
 - `question` - Further information is requested
 - `wontfix` - This won't be fixed

+## Branching Strategy
+- We follow the `GitFlow` branching strategy:

+`main` branch contains the stable, released version `dev` branch is for ongoing development
+`Feature` branches should be created for new content or significant changes

+### Use pull requests to merge changes into `develop`

+## Release Cycle

+Pull requests are merged into the `dev` branch on a weekly basis The `main` branch is updated with stable releases on a monthly basis `Hotfixes` for critical issues may be applied directly to `main` and then merged back into `dev`

+Contributors can expect their approved changes to appear in the `dev` branch within a week of approval, and in a stable release within 1-2 months, depending on the release schedule.

 ## Thank you for contributing to Linux Lighthouse! :tada::clap: